-Subject Code APSS 5049
+Subject Code APSS 5049 APSS 5049

 Subject Title Nurturing the Gifted and Talented: Instructional Models and Professional Practices

 Credit Value 3

 Level 5

 Pre-requisite / Co-requisite/ Exclusion NIL

 Assessment Methods 100% Continuous Assessment Individual Assessment Group Assessment

-1. Seminar Group Presentation 30%
+Seminar Group Presentation 30%

 2. Seminar Group Report 20%

 3. Final Quiz 40%

 4. Attendance and Participation 10%

-The completion and submission of all component assignments are required for passing the subject; and Students must receive an overall pass grade when all components are combined in order to pass the subject.
+The completion and submission of all component assignments are passing the subject; and Students must receive an overall pass grade when all components are order to pass the subject.

-Objectives The subject aims to enable students: 1.
-To examine a number of contemporary issues and controversies associated with nurturing the gifted and talented.
-2. To study different conventions in the conceptualization of the issues with reference to recent advances in research, assessment and instructional interventions for gifted and talented children; both globally and within Hong Kong.
-3. To build the capacity for students to grow and, if appropriate, to formulate a

-career plan in service delivery for nurturing gifted, talented and highly able learners.
+Objectives The subject aims to enable students: To examine a number of contemporary issues and controversies associated with nurturing the gifted and talented.
+To study different conventions in the conceptualization of the issues with reference to recent advances in research, assessment and instructional interventions for gifted and talented children; both globally and within Hong Kong.
+To build the capacity for students to grow and, if appropriate, to formulate a career plan in service delivery for nurturing gifted, talented and highly able learners.

-Intended Learning Outcomes Upon completion of the subject, students will be able to:a) identify gifted and talented learners using differing models of intelligence and models of giftedness; culminating in a global understanding of identification methods.
+Intended Learning Outcomes Upon completion of the subject, students will be able to: a) identify gifted and talented learners using differing models of intelligence and models of giftedness; culminating in a global understanding of identification methods.

-b) differentiate between curriculum models and understand the process program planning for these students. c) understand the issues that these children face and the associated problem that parents and teachers may encounter.
-Subject Synopsis/ Indicative Syllabus 1.
-Understanding giftedness and characteristics of gifted learners: understandin models of intelligence.
-2. Identification of instructional models for nurturing the gifted and talented: A overview of classic and contemporary models and various curriculum theories.
-Subject Synopsis/ Indicative Syllabus 1.
-Understanding giftedness and characteristics of gifted learners: understandin models of intelligence.
-2. Identification of instructional models for nurturing the gifted and talented: A overview of classic and contemporary models and various curriculum Indicative Syllabus Inderstanding giftedness and characteristics of gifted rearrors, understanding models of intelligence.
-2. Identification of instructional models for nurturing the gifted and talented: A overview of classic and contemporary models and various curriculum overview of classic and contemporary models and various curriculum 3.
-Learning environment characteristics and diverse learning needs of the high- end/potential learners across different settings and various cultures.
-4. A process for curriculum design and development, and instructional strategies for nurturing the high potential, gifted and talented learners: 5.
+b) differentiate between curriculum models and understand the process of program planning for these students. c) understand the issues that these children face and the associated problems that parents and teachers may encounter.
+Subject Synopsis/ 1.
+Understanding giftedness and characteristics of gifted learners: understanding Indicative Syllabus models of intelligence.
+2. Identification of instructional models for nurturing the gifted and talented: An overview of classic and contemporary models and various curriculum theories.
+3. Learning environment characteristics and diverse learning needs of the highend/potential learners across different settings and various cultures.
+A process for curriculum design and development, and instructional strategies 4. for nurturing the high potential, gifted and talented learners: 5.
 Schoolwide Enrichment, Differentiated and Acceleration within gifted learners.
 6. Identifying creativity and thinking strategies with gifted learners.
 7. Identifying underachievement and twice as exceptional gifted learn 8.
-Applicability, controversial issues, and professional ethics pertaining to gift education and talent development in local, national and global contexts.
-Teaching/Learning Methodology Contemporary issues, theories and models of intelligence and giftedness will delivered in this course.
-Students are encouraged and expected to have critic discussions, analyses, syntheses and evaluation of different models of intelligent and curriculums, as well as issues surrounding gifted children.
-Students we participate in interactive lectures, conduct rigorous reviews of the current literature regarding gifted and talented students and present their work in seminar.
-Group presentation and group report of their project enhances learning throug collaboration.
-Project groups should be formed at the beginning of a semester facilitate preparation.
+Applicability, controversial issues, and professional ethics pertaining to gifted education and talent development in local, national and global contexts.
+Teaching/Learning Contemporary issues, theories and models of intelligence and giftedness will be Methodology delivered in this course.
+Students are encouraged and expected to have critical discussions, analyses, syntheses and evaluation of different models of intelligence and curriculums, as well as issues surrounding gifted children.
+Students will participate in interactive lectures, conduct rigorous reviews of the current literature regarding gifted and talented students and present their work in seminar.
+Group presentation and group report of their project enhances learning through collaboration.
+Project groups should be formed at the beginning of a semester to facilitate preparation.
 Consultation session is arranged before the seminars.
-Studer can discuss the project with the instructor and receive feedback.
-Students a expected to make improvements in the project based on the feedback from the instructor.
-Assessment Methods in Alignment with Intended Learning OutcomesSpecific assessment methods/tasks% weightingIntended subject learning outcomes to be assessed (Please tick as appropriate) a b c 1.
-Seminar Group Presentation30 % $$ $$
+Students can discuss the project with the instructor and receive feedback.
+Students are expected to make improvements in the project based on the feedback from the instructor.
+Assessment Specific assessment methods/tasks % weighting Intended subject learning Methods in outcomes to be assessed Alignment with (Please tick as Intended Learning appropriate) Outcomes b a c $\sqrt{}$ $\sqrt{}$ $\sqrt{}$ 1.
+Seminar Group Presentation 30 %